 Common Seat Belt Problems:

-– Seat belt won’t go into buckle
+– The seat belt won’t go into the buckle

-– Something stuck in seat belt buckle
+– Something stuck in the seat belt buckle

 – Seat belt stuck in buckle

 Driving with a blown seat belt tensioner, for example, is quite dangerous.
 This is because a seat belt that doesn’t fit snugly can cause more injury when the wearer strikes the band in an accident.

 Safety Restore has developed a service that enables them to fully restore any malfunctioning seat belt.
 This means you don’t have to replace your belt, instead, just have your existing belt returned to factory condition by the seat belt experts at Safety Restore.